huggingface/hub-docs/docs/hub/model-cards.md

 ### Specifying a base model

-If your model is a fine-tune or adapter of a base model, you can specify the base model in the model card metadata section.
+If your model is a fine-tune, an adapter, or a quantized version of a base model, you can specify the base model in the model card metadata section.
 This information can also be used to indicate if your model is a merge of multiple existing models.
 The `base_model` field can either be a single model ID, or a list of one or more base_models (specified by their Hub identifier).

 ```yaml
 base_model: HuggingFaceH4/zephyr-7b-beta